encoredev/encore/docs/develop/client-generation.md

 If your application has any API's which require [authentication](/docs/develop/auth), then additional options will generated into the client, which can be used when constructing the client.
-Just like with API's schemas, the data type required by your applications `authandler` will be part of the client library, allowing you to set it in two ways:
+Just like with API's schemas, the data type required by your application's `auth handler` will be part of the client library, allowing you to set it in two ways:

 If your credentials wont change during the lifetime of the client, simply passing the authentication data to the client through the `WithAuth` (Go) or `auth` (TypeScript) options.